App-vNext/Polly/docs/strategies/retry.md

 - If `UseJitter` is set to `false` and `Delay` is specified then `Delay` multiplied by the actual attempt number will be used.
 - If `UseJitter` is set to `true` and `Delay` is specified then a random value is added to the `Delay` multiplied by the actual attempt number.
-  - The random value is between -25% of the newly calculated `Delay` and +25% of the newly calculated `Delay`.
+  - The random value is between -25% and +25% of the newly calculated `Delay`.

 > [!NOTE]
-> Because the jitter calculation is based on the newly calculated delay that's why the new delay could be smaller than the previous one.
+> Because the jitter calculation is based on the newly calculated delay, the new delay could be less than the previous value.

 Step 2 and 3 are the same as for the Constant algorithm.

 ### Exponential

+This algorithm increases the delays for every attempt in an exponential fashion if no jitter is used.

+- If `UseJitter` is set to `false` and `Delay` is specified then squaring actual attempt number multiplied by the `Delay` will be used.
+- If `UseJitter` is set to `true` and the `Delay` is specified then a `DecorrelatedJitterBackoffV2` formula (based on the [Polly.Contrib.WaitAndRetry](https://github.com/Polly-Contrib/Polly.Contrib.WaitAndRetry)) will be used.

+> [!NOTE]
+> Because the jitter calculation is based on the newly calculated delay, the new delay could be less than the previous value.

+Step 2 and 3 are the same as for the Constant algorithm.

 > [!TIP]
 > For more details please check out the [`RetryHelper`](https://github.com/App-vNext/Polly/blob/main/src/Polly.Core/Retry/RetryHelper.cs)